bobbycomet/Griffin-Linux-Landing-Page/index.md

 - GPU Hub for driver management and hardware swaps
 - XKM for advanced kernel management

-Each tool is specialized instead of being crammed into one giant app.
+Each tool is specialized instead of being crammed into one giant app, and they still work together for a cohesive workflow that you either never notice or feel like you never need to be a Linux expert.

 4) The Workflow Layer — Living and working in Linux